Brave Writer Classes

 In July 2012, I was promoted to the position of Senior Teacher, Staff Writer, and Curriculum Developer.

-In Fall 2017, I will be teaching three family workshop courses at Brave Writer: The Groovy Grammar Workshop, The Shakespeare Family Workshop, and The Playing with Poetry Workshop.
+In Fall 2019, I will be teaching three family workshop courses at Brave Writer: the Groovy Grammar Workshop, the Shakespeare Family Workshop, and the Playing with Poetry: Discovery Workshop.
 Both courses are designed for use by the whole family as I facilitate learning activities, games, and assignments that turn the non-lovers of grammar and poetry into people who are converted to a true appreciation (if not outright LOVE) of these formerly “boring” topics.

 Designed by Julie, The Groovy Grammar Workshop is absolutely revolutionary as it shows how grammar works through inventive word games and intriguing assignments.
 Lots of fun for the whole family, the course finishes with students’ original “nonsense” poems based on Lewis Carroll’s poem “Jabberwocky.”